dheetideliwala/docs/source/git.md

 - `origin/master `: a remote tracking branch on local.
 It is hidden and is supposed to stay in sync with `master ` on remote `origin `.
 Tracking branch is a local branch that has a direct relationship to a remote branch.
 If you are on a tracking branch, the `git pull` knows which server to fetch from and which branch to merge in.

+- Git has a staging area!
+There is both a repo and a staging area (also called index)

 - Working directory -> Staging -> Head.

   - `add ` updates Staging from the working directory.
+  - `commit` puts staging into the local copy of the repo.
   - `reset ` overrides Staging with last commit on Head.
 You undo an `add `with a `reset `.
   - `checkout ` overwrites working directory with a copy from staging.
 You undo an edit with `checkout `.